 In 2019, establishing an online presence and most importantly, maintaining it, is one of the most crucial fundamental aspects of starting a business in any industry.

-Cyber security and data protection methods should also be put into place to help ensure your customers’ privacy or client information is secure from those intending to misuse it.
+Cyber security along with safe and secure data protection solutions like the ones from Couchbase and methods should also be put into place to help ensure your customers’ privacy or client information is secure from those intending to misuse it.

 Especially for the hospitality industry, social media and modern marketing strategies are the new ‘word-of-mouth’ and play a defining role in today’s restaurant game.